doc4d/docs/docs/ViewPro/command-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 Pass the 4D View Pro formula that you want to name in *vpFormula*.
-For detailed information about formula syntax, please refer to the [4D View Pro Formulas](formulas-and-functions.md) section.
+For detailed information about formula syntax, see [Using Formulas](spreadsheet-features.md#using-formulas).

 Pass the new name for the formula in *name*.
 If the name is already used within the same scope, the new named formula replaces the existing one.
 Note that you can use the same name for different scopes (see below).